tythonco/tython-website/_drafts/the-utility-of-a-computer-science-degree.md

 single block of time, but take some time out of your schedule, perhaps 15 minutes each day, to read the documentation on a few built-in classes or functions.

-Working in Salesforce, this means we developers need to know about every available object and function in JavaScript and Apex.
+Working in Salesforce, this means we developers need to know about every available object and function in JavaScript and Apex, as well as the various built-in Lightning Web Components and Lightning Design System features.
 Notice I said "know about every available object," not "know every available object."
 You don't need to know how to use everything available, but you _do_ need to know everything that _is_ available.

 If you don't know that (to give a trivial example) JavaScript includes `Array.filter`, you will some day have a need to retain array elements that match a criterion and try to build it yourself.
-But if you have read that `Array.filter` exists, even if you don't remember the precise usage, you'll be able to quickly look it up.
+But if you have read that `Array.filter` exists, even if you don't remember the precise usage, you'll be able to quickly look up the documentation.

-Reading through your current language's library will also help when languages have different names for similar features.

-## Automatically Test

-Stub.
+This goes for your tools as well.
+Once you've gotten the basics of, for example, `git`, and have familiarized yourself with the available features of your languages' libraries, go back and do with `git` what you did with your language libraries: Read through the various options available so that you know they exist when you need them.

 ## Learn Continuously

-Stub.
+As a software engineer, you're never finished with your education, so I hope you enjoy learning.
+Technology, almost by definition, is an ever changing field.
+New languages are invented, new paradigms discovered.

+Your continuing education will generally take one of three forms:

+### Updates to Current Tools

+Languages, tools, and libraries are constantly updated.
+When they are you need to read the release notes so that your deep knowledge of the available features doesn't grow obsolete.

+### Learning from Others

+You don't know everything, and you never will.
+Take advantage of the generous developers out there who write blog posts about their process.
+Listen to podcasts that cover your industry.
+Attend conferences to learn how others have solved specific problems that they've come across, many of which will be similar if not identical to those you'll find.

+### Learning for Its Own Sake

+Spend some time learning a technology foreign to you just for the sake of learning something new.
+Even if you never use it professionally, there's utility in knowing how technologies you _don't_ use every day work.
+If, as a Salesforce developer, you're only familiar with JavaScript and Apex, I'd suggest learning Lisp or Python.
+I've often found that knowing how a different programming language works can improve my use of my daily languages.